 Alice Vedova, who established a gift annuity with AFSC with her late husband, Harold, is a member of a family that has been invested in the American Friends Service Committee since the very beginning of the organization.
 Alice's father, Charles S. Beal, applied to the Service Committee to participate in the Friends Reconstruction Unit in 1918.
 He was only 18 years old.

-And Harold's reason for making a larger than usual contribution to the Service Committee?
-"I think the American Friends Service Committee is one of the best nonprofit organizations in the world, and that's why I support it—it's wonderful."
+When he and Alice made their gift to the Service Committee, Harold said, "I think the American Friends Service Committee is one of the best nonprofit organizations in the world, and that's why I support it—it's wonderful."